 - Ladle or Spoon

 - Prepare Your Equipment.
-As always, you want to ensure the equipment you are going to use is as clean as possible; after all, you are working with a food product you are preparing for potentially long-term storage.
+As always, ensure the equipment you are going to use is as clean as possible; after all, you are working with a food product you are preparing for potentially long-term storage.
 Wash and sanitize your dehydrator, dehydrator trays, your blender, and any bowls or utensils you expect to use.

 - Prepare Your Eggs.
 Try to obtain the freshest eggs you can for this recipe.
 Ideally, you should gather your eggs from your homestead and prepare your powdered eggs as soon as possible.
 If you don’t have enough chickens to produce two dozen eggs quickly, get some more from a fellow farmer or homesteader, or buy some from a local store.
 Prior to proceeding to the next steps, wash any eggs you’ve gathered under warm water and wipe them off with a clean towel.